Moghulistan: Etymology

 When the Mongols conquered most of Asia and Russia in the 13th century and constructed the Mongol Empire, they lived as minorities in many of the regions they had subdued, such as Iran and China.
 As a result, the Mongols in these regions quickly adopted the local culture.
 For example, in the Persian Ilkhanate the Mongol khans adopted Islam and Persian culture after less than half a century, while the khans of the Yuan dynasty embraced Chinese court customs.
 In contrast, the Mongols and their subordinates who settled in what came to be known as Moghulistan were in origin steppe nomads from Mongolia.
 Because of this, they were much more resistant to changing their way of life; they retained their primarily nomadic lifestyle for several centuries and were among the last of the Mongols who converted to Islam to do so.
-During the 14th century the inhabitants of Moghulistan were known as "Mogul" and the area they occupied was called "Mirza/Baig".
-This term is also used by numerous people in South Asia.
+During the 14th century the inhabitants of Moghulistan were known as "Mogul" while the Mogul chieftains and aristocracy used titles of turkic and turko-persian origin, such as "Mirza", "Bek", and "Amir".
+Despite that, the first khan of Moghulistan Tughluk Timur, became Muslim in 1354 alongside 160,000 followers.
+This event ultimately marked islamization of Moghulistan.

-According to Vasily Bartold, there are “some indications that the language of the Moghuls was Mongolian until the 16th century".
+Moghols formed from numerous Turkic tribes of Desht-Kipchak (Qangli, Qipchaq, etc), Mongolic tribes from Mongolia (Arlat, Barin, Barlas, Besüd, Dughlat, Qunghrat/Kongirat [ru], Sudus), and Non-Mongolic tribes from Mongolia (Jalayir[ru], Kereyit, Merkit, Naiman).
+The Muslim view of the Turks as Inner Asian nomads was adopted by the Mongols of the Ilkhanate and the Mongol successors in Central Asia (Timurids, Moghuls, and Shibanid Uzbeks), who viewed themselves as the most prominent branch of the Turks.
+Moghols adopted the Turkic language resulting in formation of Chagatai Turkic language.
+According to Vasily Bartold, there are "some indications that some of the Moghuls still spoke Mongolian until the early 16th century".
 For the sedentary Mongols in Transoxiana, the nomadic Mongols to their east represented a bastion of true Mongol culture, hence the name "Moghulistan".